Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

     > **Note**: This step can take up to 15 minutes to complete.

 10. [ ] When discovery finishes, return to the Azure portal.
 Expand **Explore Inventory** → **All Inventory** and confirm that your VM appears in the list.

     ![The discovered VMs are highlighted on the All inventory blade in the Azure portal.](./media/38-validation.png)

 ===

-# Task 6: Assess, replicate and migrate Linux Ubuntu VM
+# Task 6: Assess and Replicate the Linux Ubuntu VM

 ## Introduction

-In this task, you will assess, replicate and migrate your Linux VM to Azure.
+With discovery complete, Contoso’s migration team is ready to assess, replicate, and migrate its Linux-based personnel system to Azure.
+This task simulates the final stages of a lift-and-shift migration using Azure Migrate.
+You’ll begin by creating an assessment to validate sizing and compatibility, and then configure replication using the Azure Site Recovery provider.

 ## Description

-In this task, you will create the assessment of the Linux VM server in the Azure Migrate Project, download the necessary software on the Hyper-V machine to establish the replication provider with a registration key, start the replication process and finally migrate the Linux VM to zure.
+In this task, you create an assessment for the Linux VM in your Azure Migrate project and configure replication using the Azure Site Recovery provider and registration key.

-## Success criteria
+## Success Criteria

-- You can create the assessment successfully in the Azure Portal.
+- You created the assessment successfully in the Azure portal
-- You can download the AzureSiteRecoveryProvider application and the registration key.
+- You downloaded the Azure Site Recovery provider and registration key
-- You can successfully start the replication process.
+- You completed the replication process successfully
-- You can successfully start the migration process.

 ## Learning resources